-Bring your community to the global stage
+Bring your community to the global stage in 2022

 We are a non-profit of communities, built for the communities.
 Our goal is to provide a global stage for grassroots UX communities, and to showcase UX stories from the field through them.
 Because we’ve all seen the shiny, the perfect, the ideal – but we rarely get to see the real and the different.
-From Kenya to the US, from Switzerland to New Zealand, from Japan to Uruguay, we want to show the world not just the global successes, but also the local peculiarities, struggles, and golden nuggets.
+From Malaysia to the US, from Switzerland to New Zealand, from Japan to Belarus, we want to show the world not just the global successes, but also the local peculiarities, struggles, and golden nuggets.

 The local qwirks, cultural aspects, user mindsets, or usage characteristics, that the world may not know anything about.
 Example topics could be: Cultural perspectives of design; The local web – peculiarities in UX based on local business, culture, language; Design leadership in the developing world; etc.